BruceEckel/HelloCookieCutter1/Readme.rst

 Same effect, but this time produced from the Internet!
 You'll notice that even though it says ``Cloning into 'HelloCookieCutter1'...``, you don't see any directory called ``HelloCookieCutter1`` in your local directory.
-Cookiecutter has it's own storage area for cookiecutters, which is in your home directory in a subdirectory called ``.cookiecutters`` (the leading ``.`` hides the directory on most operating systems).
+Cookiecutter has its own storage area for cookiecutters, which is in your home directory in a subdirectory called ``.cookiecutters`` (the leading ``.`` hides the directory on most operating systems).
 You don't need to do anything with this directory but it can sometimes be useful to know where it is.